Ritsuna/Foundry_FFD20/README.md

-# Pathfinder 1e for Foundry VTT
+# Final Fantasy D20 for Foundry VTT

 An implementation of the Final Fantasy d20 (FFd20) system for for Foundry Virtual Tabletop (http://foundryvtt.com), based on the Pathfinder 1 implementation by Furyspark [https://gitlab.com/Furyspark/foundryvtt-pathfinder1](https://gitlab.com/Furyspark/foundryvtt-pathfinder1).